asyncapi/website/content/blog/automated-releases.md

 ### Release workflow

-Release workflow must be triggered every time there is something new happening in the release branch, in our case it is a `master` branch:
+Release workflow triggers every time there is something new happening in the release branch, in our case it is a `master` branch:

 ```yaml
 on: